How Does Vitamin D Immunity Affect Covid-19: A Prevention or Cure?

 So, these ultraviolet beta (UVB) rays lead to the creation of Vitamin D in the skin that is further activated in the Liver and Kidneys.

-Other sources are from the foods we eat some of which are rich Vit D sources like
+Other sources are from the foods we eat, some of which are rich in Vit D sources like

 Firstly, in addition to the effect on bones, a significant impact of Vitamin D is also the suppression of inflammatory processes